Applications closing dates:

 This course runs biennially, the next intake will be for the 2025-26 academic year.

-This course develops both supervisory and training skills by combining didactic presentation with live teaching and live supervision practice.
-It reflects the expectation that clinicians will be able to offer sound supervision and training in CBT, thus achieving and maintaining adequate standards of CBT.
+This course enhances supervisory and training skills by combining didactic presentation with live teaching practice and live supervision practice.
+The course focuses on developing dissemination skills that are relevant and memorable by embracing psychological principles of learning, communication, and group dynamics.
+It equips clinicians to offer sound supervision and training in CBT, thus achieving and maintaining good standards of CBT.
 The course comprises 18 workshops (presented in five teaching blocks from October to March).

 Class of 2016-2017 Postgraduate Certificate in Enhanced CBT Supervision & Training